Search results

 Imperial College London's research into the impact of 20mph speed limits suggests they have no net negative impact on exhaust emissions.
 Results indicated clear benefits to driving style and associated particulate emissions.

-What impact will the project construction works have
+What impact will the scheme have on traffic and journey

 How will the changes impact on shops?